aladshaw3/dgosprey/README.md

 As this model continues to be developed, more and more adsorption expressions will be added.

-This is an unfinished application.
+This is application is still under active development.
 Use with caution.

 Project is authored by Dr. Austin Ladshaw (aladshaw3@gatech.edu).
 Please contact Dr. Ladshaw for any questions regarding the software.

 To cite this application, you may use the following citation format:

-Ladshaw, A.P., "DG-OSPREY: A mass and energy transport model for adsorption in fixed-bed columns using Discontinuous Galerkin finite element methods," <Version (#)>, https://github.com/aladshaw3/dgosprey, Access (Month) (Day), (Year).
+Ladshaw, A.P., "DG-OSPREY: A mass and energy transport modeling platform for adsorption in fixed-bed columns using Discontinuous Galerkin finite element methods," <Version (#)>, https://github.com/aladshaw3/dgosprey, Access (Month) (Day), (Year).

 "Fork Dgosprey" to create a new MOOSE-based application.